Tesaro Patient Support: TOGETHER with TESARO

 - By downloading the enrollment form and faxing it to 800-645-9043

 - By contacting a case manager, who can enroll the patient over the phone.
-Case managers can be found using your zip code on this website.
+Case managers can be found by using your zip code on this website.

 Completing the enrollment initiates a benefits investigation to understand the patient’s health insurance, and to select the right support services program.
 Enrollment requires a healthcare professional’s signature, either that of a prescriber or a legal representative from the provider’s office, attesting to the review of the policy and consent, and providing the prescription for Varubi or Zejula.